mrcontrollerwasmyfather/HARMONY_my_scripts/README.md

 Should be pretty easy to customize to fit the color scheme of your current project even with minimal scripting knowledge.

 **SetAntiAlias**
 Change antialiasing quality attribute on the selected nodes.

+**RenameSubs**
+Super simple batch rename subs WITHOUT the sandwich problem.